 Testing of other fibre parameters may also be available, for example, staple length, curvature and curvature SD.

-Changes to the New Zealand Animal Welfare Act in May 2015 gave the Ministry of Primary Industries (MPI) the ability to make regulations under the Act.
-As a result, MPI can better enforce the Act by mandating clear rules to protect animal welfare.
+Changes to the New Zealand Animal Welfare Act in May 2015 gave the Ministry of Primary Industries (MPI) the ability to make a Code of Welfare for Llamas and Alpacas under the Act.
+This was released in 2018 and contains minimum standards and recommended best practices to improve their welfare.

 The 2018 MPI Code of Welfare can be downloaded in this pdf file.
 Ammendments to the Animal Welfare Act (effective 9th May 2021) cover "Use of equipment that may injure llama or alpaca" and "Cutting teeth of animals" as sections 23 and 56D respectively.
 These ammendments can be viewed in the Animal Welfare Act link above.

 In Australia, a similar welfare document has been published by the Australian Veterinary Association.

 In the United Kingdom, the "Alpaca, Llamas & Guanaco Welfare Guide" was released in 2014 by the British Alpaca Society.

 In the United States, a document entitled "Recommended Practices in Caring For Llamas & Alpacas" was issued in 2005 by the Camelid Community Standards of Care Working Group.